 Your pressure cooker takes all the hard work, so you don’t have to.
 There is no slaving over an hour for 4 hours or the grill whilst your ribs are cooking.

-Ribs can be made ahead and then just reheated and browned under the broiler or on the BBQ grill.
+Instant Pot BBQ ribs can be made ahead and then just reheated and browned under the broiler or on the barbeque grill.